anthonysackman/flask_resume_api/README.md

 Location: https://anthony-resume-flask-api.herokuapp.com

-This is a basic API using Flask and flask_restful
+This is a basic API using Flask and flask_restful hosted on Heroku

 This is a basic API for Houshold Expense tracking